kasiimh1/FutureHelper/README.md

 ### Downloads files to folder named after iPhone, iPad or iPod model e.g. (iPad7,3, iPhone11,2)

+The tool performs BuildManifest lookup for the matching SEP firmware and Baseband that is specific for the connected device!

 ### all users need to run

 - ``` pip install -r requirements.txt ```